Luthey-Schulten-Lab/Minimal_Cell_4DWCM/README.md

 python Whole_Cell_Minimal_Cell.py -od replicate1 -t 1200 -cd 1 -drs 13 -dsd /home/zane/Software/
 ```

+## Restarting a simulation

+If you want to run more time for a simulation or you need to restart a simulations because of a crash, you can run the available restart python script.

 ## Descriptions of Simulation Files

 | File Name | Description |